oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure_compute.html.markdown

 * `activated_storage_count` - The requested number of additional storage servers activated for the Exadata infrastructure.
 * `additional_compute_count` - The number of additional compute servers for the Exadata infrastructure.
 * `additional_compute_system_model` - Oracle Exadata System Model specification.
 The system model determines the amount of compute or storage server resources available for use.
 For more information, please see [System and Shape Configuration Options] (https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-system-config-options.html#GUID-9E090174-5C57-4EB1-9243-B470F9F10D6B)
-* `additional_compute_count_compute_resource` - The requested number of additional compute servers for the Exadata infrastructure.
+* `additional_compute_count_compute_managed_resource` - The requested number of additional compute servers for the Exadata infrastructure.
-* `additional_compute_system_model_compute_resource` - The requested Oracle Exadata System Model specification for the additional compute servers.
+* `additional_compute_system_model_compute_managed_resource` - The requested Oracle Exadata System Model specification for the additional compute servers.
 The system model determines the amount of compute or storage server resources available for use.
 For more information, please see [System and Shape Configuration Options] (https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-system-config-options.html#GUID-9E090174-5C57-4EB1-9243-B470F9F10D6B)
 * `additional_storage_count` - The requested number of additional storage servers for the Exadata infrastructure.
 * `admin_network_cidr` - The CIDR block for the Exadata administration network.
 * `cloud_control_plane_server1` - The IP address for the first control plane server.